KalebClark/InfoWindow/README.md

    work just fine.
 Finally, download the json file provided by the google cloud console and store it in the repo directory (i.e. `/home/pi/InfoWindow/google_secret.json`) on the Raspberry Pi.

+#### Calendar
+There are are additional sections in the config for this module:
+* additional: A list of additional calendar names (summary) to fetch.
+To use i.e. birthdays, add "Contacts" (also if you use google in german.
+* ignored: A list of events to be removed from the calendar display.

 ## Running
 ### First Run
 You should run the script manually the first time so that Googles auth modules can run interactivly.
 Once that has